Tony Popovic: International career

 Popovic competed at the 1992 Summer Olympics in Barcelona for the Australia U23 team.
 He began his full international career in 1995 with the Australia national team.
 Over the next eleven years Popovic made 58 appearances for the Socceroos, scoring 8 goals.

 The highlight of Popovic's career came in 2006 when the Australian national team qualified for the 2006 FIFA World Cup under the management of Guus Hiddink.
 He took part in both legs in the qualifying match against Uruguay.
-Being replaced in the first half of the second leg, due to injury, by Harry Kewell.
+After receiving a yellow card early on in the first half of the second leg, Popovic was replaced by Harry Kewell as a part of a tactical move by Hiddink.

 The tall defender was named in the competing squad and made his World Cup debut against Brazil on 18 June.
 He suffered a calf injury 40 minutes into the game and was replaced by Mark Bresciano for the second half.
 His injury ruled him out of Australia's last match in the group stage, against Croatia, and their second round loss against eventual winners, Italy.

 On 4 October 2006, Popovic announced his retirement from the Socceroos.

 His final game was a friendly against Paraguay that month.
 He scored his eighth international goal, from a Mark Bresciano free kick, in his final minute on field to put Australia ahead, 1–0 in a game that finished 1–1.